Caesar-s1mple/NLI/README.md

-- if you just want to test, place all files in folder 'deberta-large-mnli' into 'res/Deberta_NLI/best', then do as following
+- if you just want to do inferring, you can do as following

   ```
   python main.py --policy Deberta_NLI
-  	       --only-test
+  	       --only-infer
   ```